Murwillumbah: Floods

 Murwillumbah is protected by a series of levees, but they do not protect all parts of the town in major floods.
 The worst inundation, exceeding those of 1954, 1956, 1974, 2008 and 2009, started on 30 March 2017.
-The Tweed River reached 6.2 m after rainfall of over 700 mm from the remnants of Tropical Cyclone Debbie fell in its upper catchment over a 36 hour period.
+The Tweed River reached 6.2 m after rainfall of over 700 mm from the remnants of Tropical Cyclone Debbie fell in its upper catchment over a 36-hour period.
 There was extensive and severe flooding, with mass evacuations from South Murwillumbah and other low-lying areas, and road access cut from both north and south.
 It fell just short of overtopping the 6.3 m levees protecting the central business district.

 The March 1974 flood caused two hundred people to be evacuated from the town after floodwater from Tropical Cyclone Zoe inundated the area.
 In January 2008, Murwillumbah and its surrounding areas were hit by severe flooding, while May 2009 saw more evacuations in the town and surrounds after very heavy rainfall.
 Major flooding also occurred in 2022.
 The 2022 floods were the worst seen on record.
-Even worse than 2017, much of Murillumbah was inundated.
-The clean up is still ongoing.
+Even worse than 2017, much of Murwillumbah was inundated.